 |Saves time||It is time-consuming to run an SDS-polyacrylamide gel and then transfer the proteins to a membrane.
 By using the same blot for several different detections, you save time.|

-|Saves money||By reusing the same blot, you save money on the costs of membrane, buffers and protein sample.|
+|Saves money||By reusing the same blot, you save money on the costs of the gel, membrane, and protein sample.|

-|Assay optimization is easier||The light emission intensity of high sensitivity chemiluminescent substrates often require antibody concentration optimization to achieve the highest quality blot.
+|Easier assay optimization||The light emission intensity of high sensitivity chemiluminescent substrates often require antibody concentration optimization to achieve the highest quality blot.
 Optimization is achieved easily by stripping the membrane and reprobing with a different antibody concentration.|

 |Quickly confirm atypical results||When immunoblot results are not as expected, reprobing allows the use of the same protein sample without going back to gel electrophoresis.|